zaczhou0928/recipeanalysis/README.md

 **'nutrition'** column is also dropped because it is no longer needed as we have extracted out each individual value and formed new columns.

-Finally we dropped other columns, **'name', 'contributor_id', 'submitted', 'tags', and 'steps'** that are irrelevant for our analysis.
+Finally we dropped other columns, **'name', 'contributor_id', 'submitted', 'tags', ‘description’, and 'steps'** that are irrelevant for our analysis.

 ### Cleaning Outliers